stp1ca/url-shortener-api/README.md

 Accessing the shortened URL will redirect you to the website of the original URL submitted to be shortened.

+## Customizations
+The default hostname the system uses is 'localhost'.
+To deploy to production or test on the cloud you will need to edit the first line of code in /app/index.cfm to change the variable to the hostname or ip you are using it from.

 ## Starting the server
 Docker Compose is used for this web application.
 To start the server you can use your command line tool to navigate to the folder where this project is located and type 'docker-compose up -d' to start up the services.

-NOTE: You may need to wait up to 2 minutes for the containers to be ready.
+NOTE: You may need to wait up to 5 minutes for the containers to be ready.

 The command  'docker-compose down' will bring down servers when you are finished using the application.